RAF Bury St Edmunds

-Rougham Airfield, formerly Royal Air Force Station Bury St Edmunds or more simply RAF Bury St Edmunds is a former Royal Air Force station located 3 mi east of Bury St Edmunds, Suffolk, England.
+Royal Air Force Bury St Edmunds or simply RAF Bury St Edmunds is a former Royal Air Force station located 3 mi east of Bury St Edmunds, Suffolk, England.
 It is not to be confused with the RAF grass strip on the western side of Bury St Edmunds known as RAF Westley, an area now part of the town itself.
-The airfield, now in private ownership and much reduced in size, is still active and is known as Rougham Airfield.

-The airfield was originally and is now again known as Rougham as it is located north of that village between the A14 and the main railway line between Bury St Edmunds and Ipswich.
+The airfield was originally, and is now again, known as Rougham, as it is located north of that village between the A14 and the main railway line between Bury St Edmunds and Ipswich.

+History

 It was built during 1941 and 1942 with three intersecting concrete runways.
 The main runway of 2,000 yards was aligned approximately E–W. It saw extensive use during the Second World War.

+The following units were here at some point: